-Each year, Americans cope with an average of 100,000 thunderstorms, 10,000 of which are severe;
+Each year, Americans cope with an average of the following intense storms:

 winter storms, intense summer heat, high winds, wild fires and other

 You can make sure your community

 weather related, leading to around 500 deaths per year

-and nearly $14 billion in damage.
+and nearly $15 billion in damage.

-but StormReady can help communities save lives.
+No community is storm proof, but StormReady can help communities save lives.
 StormReady News headlines detail how it really makes a difference.

 Applying is easy.
 Your local NWS office Warning Coordination Metoeorologist will walk you through the easy application process.